The Mrs Merton Show

-The Mrs Merton Show is a mock talk show starring Caroline Aherne, also credited as Caroline Hook, as the elderly host Mrs Dorothy Merton.
+The Mrs Merton Show was a mock talk show starring Caroline Aherne, also credited as Caroline Hook, as the elderly host Mrs Dorothy Merton.

-Originally portraying 'Mrs. Murton' in a pilot for Yorkshire TV which was not picked up, Caroline Aherne retooled the character, making her older, and recorded a second pilot in 1993 for Granada Television, who commissioned the series.
+Originally portraying 'Mrs Murton' in a pilot for Yorkshire TV which was not picked up, Caroline Aherne retooled the character, making her older, and recorded a second pilot in 1993 for Granada Television, who commissioned the series.
 Running from 10 February 1995 to 2 April 1998, it was produced by Granada and aired on the BBC.
 The writers included Aherne, Craig Cash, Henry Normal and, for the first few series, Dave Gorman.

+Character origination

+The character was first created in 1986 on Piccadilly Radio, first played by Kate Copstick, being replaced by Caroline Aherne in 1988.

 Prior to television success, Aherne's Mrs Merton character appeared on Frank Sidebottom's album 5/9/88 and on Aherne's KFM Radio show in Stockport.

+The character first appeared on national radio in the late 1980s, on Radio 2, produced by Mark Radcliffe, and also on BBC GMR.
+Aherne was offered £10 by BBC GMR, which Radio 2 raised to £15.

 After that she made a few appearances on local television in the north west including Granada's Saturday morning show Express! and on the Yorkshire Television series, Frank’s Fantastic Shed Show.
 On the former show, presented by I Am Kloot's John 'Johnny Dangerously' Bramwell and Sumy Kuraishe, she was the regular celebrity interviewer and interviewed guests from a number of random locations in the north west, whilst the latter show was with Chris Sievey in his Sidebottom persona.

+The character first appeared on satellite TV for the BSB (British Satellite Broadcasting) children's programme 'Cool Cube', made by Granada, with Zoe Ball as a researcher, in the early 1990s.
+Caroline had no ownership of the copyright to the character.

-Her national television debut came on the 1991 Channel 4 gameshow Remote Control, hosted by Anthony H Wilson.
+Her national terrestrial television debut came on the 1991 Channel 4 gameshow Remote Control, hosted by Anthony H Wilson.
 The talk show was followed up by a sitcom, Mrs Merton and Malcolm, based on Mrs Merton and her son Malcolm, who was played by Craig Cash.